MonoGame/MonoGame/Documentation/articles/platforms.md

 **Template ID**: mgshared

 A project template to create a [shared project](https://docs.microsoft.com/en-us/xamarin/cross-platform/app-fundamentals/shared-projects) which can be used to share code between multiple other projects.
-The difference with .NET Standard libraries is that shared project don't produce an intermediate DLL and the code is directly shared and built into the other projects it reference.
+The difference with .NET Standard libraries is that shared projects don't produce an intermediate DLL and the code is directly shared and built into the other projects it reference.

 ### Content Pipeline Extension